-Contact was made with Mr. Gerry Barry, Superintendent Parks Department, Dublin Corporation, informing him of our plans to open a Memorial Garden and that the garden in front of Arbour House, was the ideal location.
+Contact was made with Mr. Gerry Barry, Superintendent, Parks Department, Dublin Corporation, informing him of plans to open a Memorial Garden and that the garden in front of Arbour House, was the ideal location.

 The request was granted and the site was handed over.
 However, not only did they hand over the garden, they also agreed to landscape it.
 Roadstone generously came on board and laid the pathways around the garden.